This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Using a spoon or a large scoop, divide batter into the 12 muffin cups.

-- Bake for 15 minutes or until toothpick inserted in the middle of the largest muffin comes out clean.
+- Bake for 18-20 minutes or until toothpick inserted in the middle of the largest muffin comes out clean.
+If you are making the vegan gluten-free version, bake for 15 minutes.

 - Let muffins cool in muffin pan for a few minutes and then remove and place them on a cooling rack.